Black Friday 2019: The best early deals

-It's beginning to look a lot like Black Friday.
-Like, a lot.
-Never mind that the actual day is still weeks away; loads of stores have either announced or launched their Black Friday sales.
-Amazon is already offering holiday deals, Costco recently shared its massive holiday-sale catalog and Walmart continues to roll out new early Black Friday deals.
-Meanwhile, Best Buy's Black Friday ad arrived just this morning (along with some early doorbusters), while Target just unveiled its Black Friday ad and will run a two-day preview sale this weekend.
+Black Friday arrives Nov.
+29. Wait, that can't be right, not with so many early Black Friday sales happening right now and nearly all the major Black Friday ads leaked?
+For example, Amazon is already offering holiday deals, Costco recently shared its massive holiday-sale catalog and Walmart continues to roll out new early Black Friday deals.
+Meanwhile, Best Buy's Black Friday ad arrived yesterday (along with some early doorbusters), while Target just unveiled its Black Friday ad and will run a two-day preview sale this weekend.
+Sam's Club also has a one-day sale happening tomorrow, Nov.
+9.

-Head spinning already?
-We've got you: We're following all the Black Friday (and, while we're at it, Cyber Monday) deals between now and early December.
+You don't have to keep tabs on all this; we're doing it for you.
+We're closely monitoring all the Black Friday (and, while we're at it, Cyber Monday) deals between now and early December.
 And to make life easier, we're pulling the wheat from the chaff, focusing on the items we think are genuinely good buys.
 See our preliminary picks below, followed by some general Black Friday info.

+This feels like the kind of deal that would normally be a doorbuster, requiring you to stand in line outside the store for a couple hours.
+This Chromebook features 4GB of RAM, 32GB of expandable storage and a touchscreen on a 360-degree hinge -- meaning it's suitable for tablet duty as well.
+The screen may be on the smaller side, but that didn't stop this from scoring a 4.7-star average rating from over 1,800 buyers.

 Instant Pot, instant schmot.
 This 6-quart model from Best Buy's house brand does all the same things, and you just can't get cheaper than $30.
 The user reviews tell the important story: The cooker received a 4.7-star average rating from over 1,900 buyers.